 How do I connect to CAEN's Linux Login Service using Secure Shell (SSH)?

 Windows does not provide built-in SSH software, but several third-party programs are available.
 All CAEN Windows computers offer an SSH program called PuTTY.
 When you first open PuTTY, a window similar to the one shown below will appear.
-Simply enter the Host Name (for example, login-course.engin.umich.edu for CAEN, or login.itcs.umich.edu for ITS) you wish to connect to, and make sure SSH is selected:
+To connect to CAEN's Linux Login Service when on-campus, enter oncampus-course.engin.umich.edu as the Host Name, and make sure SSH is selected as the Connection Type:

 PuTTY is available for free download at:

 Linux and Mac OS both have built-in, command-line SSH programs.
-To connect from one Linux or Mac OS computer to another, simply type ssh host at the Terminal prompt, where host is either the alphanumeric hostname or numeric Internet Protocol (IP) address of the host:
+To connect from one Linux or Mac OS computer to another, simply type ssh host at the Terminal prompt, where host is either the alphanumeric hostname or numeric Internet Protocol (IP) address of the host.
+To connect to the CAEN Linux Login Service, for example:

-If the local user name on your personal computers is different from your U-M uniqname, you will need to specify your uniqname in the command:
+If the local user name on your personal computer is different from your U-M uniqname, you will need to specify your uniqname in the command as shown below:

 example% ssh email@example.com